flapjack/flapjack-diner/README.md

 <a name="scheduled_maintenance_report_checks">&nbsp;</a>
 ### scheduled_maintenance_report_checks

 Return a report on scheduled maintenance periods for one, some or all checks.
-(Check ids are composed by joining together the check's entity's name, the character ':' and the check's name.)

 ```ruby
 report = Flapjack::Diner.scheduled_maintenance_report_checks(CHECK_ID)